 New students plan their courses and register in consultation with an academic advisor prior to the beginning of their first semester.
 New part-time students must make an appointment for an interview to obtain information on the program and have transfer credits reviewed.
 Once these procedures are completed, new part-time Women's College and College of Adult Undergraduate Studies students are eligible for registration.
 CAUS students must apply for admission prior to registering as part of a cohort.

 Part-time students are not required to apply for admission to Notre Dame as degree candidates (matriculants) to register for a course.
 However, students may earn no more than 18 credits before applying for admission to a degree program.

 Notre Dame uses WebAdvisor as the primary vehicle for communicating administrative or transactional information to students.
 The registration deadline is usually one week prior to the opening of classes each term.
 Currently enrolled students have an early registration period toward the close of each semester for the following term.
 Registration may be done online, in person, through the mail or by fax.
 Confirmations of registration are found on the student's WebAdvisor account.
 Copies of schedules are not sent to students via mail.

-A registration fee of $130 for part-time students must be paid each fall, spring and summer term at the time of registration.
+A registration fee of $130 for part-time students must be paid each fall and spring at the time of registration.
 A complete bill is sent to each student on a monthly basis.
 The bill is also sent to students in PDF format via the student's Notre Dame email account.
 It is imperative that students check this account regularly to make sure they do not miss deadline dates for payment, registration, drop/add, withdrawal or graduation.
 Payment of fees and tuition is due approximately one month before classes begin each term.